vdeval/D-Wave-Examples/README.md

 ### Problem formulation
 The set of jobs to be executed is defined in a dictionary:
-1. Each job is identified by a key whihc is its name (*string*) and has a vector as value.
+1. Each job is identified by a key which is its name (*string*) and has a vector as value.
 1. The vector contains the operations to be executed on each machine, in the proper order:
     1. Each entry of the vector is a tuple: (machine, time)
     1. The machine field (*string*) identifies the specific machine to be used